 Source: (Joyce et al., 2018)

-Table 3.0 demonstrates that a typical menu has more calories, carbohydrates, saturated fats, and sodium then the best practices menu.
+Table 4 demonstrates that a typical menu has more calories, carbohydrates, saturated fats, and sodium then the best practices menu.
 While this research has some limitations, specifically the school’s abilities to produce the food on the best practice’s menu daily, various differences exist between the best practice menu and a typical menu offered by a school who participates in the NSLP.
-This study highlights a difference that can be seen when a policy as big as the NSLP is introduced country wide.
+This study highlights a difference that can be seen when a policy as big as the NSLP is introduced countrywide (Joyce et al., 2018).